Adam Butler (American football)

 Adam Oneal Butler (born April 12, 1994) is an American professional football defensive tackle for the Las Vegas Raiders of the National Football League (NFL).
 He played college football for the Vanderbilt Commodores.
 Butler signed with the New England Patriots as an undrafted free agent after the 2017 NFL draft.

 Early life

 Butler, a descendant of children's rights campaigner Edna Gladney, attended Duncanville High School in Duncanville, Texas.
-He was a two-time captain of the Duncanville Panthers football team, earning MVP honors his senior season.
+After starting at defensive end as a sophomore, he moved to left tackle, where he started as a junior and senior.
+He was a two-time captain of the Duncanville Panthers football team, earning MVP honors his senior season, a season in which he blocked eight field goal attempts in addition to serving as the team’s starting left tackle.

+A 3-star offensive guard recruit, Butler committed to Vanderbilt to play college football over offers from Iowa, North Texas, Oklahoma State, and Wyoming.

 College career

+Butler redshirted his freshman year at Vanderbilt.
+Going into his redshirt freshman season, he was moved from the offensive line to the defensive line.

-Butler attended Vanderbilt University in Nashville, Tennessee.
-After redshirting his freshman year, Butler became a prominent member of the Vanderbilt Commodores defense.
-Butler played four seasons for Vanderbilt, accumulating 113 total tackles, 10 sacks, two blocked extra points, and one defensive touchdown.
+He played both defensive tackle and defensive end throughout his college career.
+In four seasons for Vanderbilt, Butler played in 48 games with 35 starts, accumulating 113 total tackles, 10 sacks, two blocked extra points, and one defensive touchdown.